openSUSE/news-o-o/_posts/2010-05-29-opensuse-weekly-news-125-is-out.markdown

 ####  [Agustin Chavarria: openSUSE Schools! in Nicaragua!](http://lizards.opensuse.org/2010/05/25/opensuse-schools-in-nicaragua/)

-"A few years ago the LUG opensuse-nicaragua has the project named â€œEscuelita opeSUSEâ€ this project was to provide basic courses for the people opensuse.
+"A few years ago the LUG opensuse-nicaragua has the project named “Escuelita opeSUSE” this project was to provide basic courses for the people opensuse.
 And the last week, we finally made it!!!
 The course was in UNICIT(Iberoamerican University of Technologies and Cience), were 2 intensive days of linux linux and linux jejeje, the pensum of course was: (...)"

 ####  [Ricardo Varas Santana: openSUSE at FLISoL Chile](http://lizards.opensuse.org/2010/05/28/opensuse-at-flisol-chile/)]